Maryport: Culture

 The town is a major name on the blues music scene, holding the "Maryport Blues Festival" every summer.
 This has previously attracted names such as Jools Holland, Dionne Warwick, Elkie Brooks, Buddy Guy, Jethro Tull, Van Morrison, Robert Cray and Chuck Berry.

 The three-day event usually takes place on the last weekend of July, attracting both local and international artists.
 The 2018 Maryport Blues Festival was cancelled.

 Maryport also holds the annual Taste of The Sea food festival where visitors can enjoy food from all over Cumbria, such as Rum Butter and Kendal Mint Cake.

 The town has a Scout Group (2nd Maryport) that has been in the town for over 70 years and incorporates most sections within the Scouting Movement.
 The group was visited by the Bishop of Carlisle to mark the centenary of Scouting in 2008.

 The town also has a Girl Guiding Group, a Young Archaeology Society, and a local wildlife conservation society.

 Maryport Golf Club, a 18-hole course, was formed on 21 January 1905.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter.

+Local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.

+The town is served by the local newspaper, Times & Star.